On the Convergence of Orthogonal/Vector AMP: Long-Memory Message-Passing Strategy: Optimization

 Theorem~\ref{THEOREM_SE_BAYES} implies that the Bayes-optimal LM-OAMP converges for general signal prior and asymptotic eigenvalue distributions of $\boldsymbol{A}^{\mathrm{T}}\boldsymbol{A}$, while conventional MP algorithms require convergence analysis for individual problems~\cite{Liu16,Gerbelot20,Mondelli21}.

-Interestingly, the state evolution recursions for the Bayes-optimal LM-OAMP are exactly the same as for conventional Bayes-optimal OAMP~\cite{Rangan192,Takeuchi201}.
-This implies that conventional Bayes-optimal OAMP is the best option among all possible LM MP algorithms in terms of the reconstruction performance.
+The state evolution recursions for the Bayes-optimal LM-OAMP are essentially one-dimensional: $\bar{v}_{\mathrm{A}\to \mathrm{B},t',t}$ and $\bar{v}_{\mathrm{B}\to \mathrm{A},t'+1,t+1}$ are well defined via the one-dimensional recursions (\ref{SE_AB_Bayes}) and (\ref{SE_BA_Bayes}) for Bayes-optimal OAMP~\cite{Rangan192,Takeuchi201}.
 As a by-product, we arrive at the convergence of conventional Bayes-optimal OAMP.

-\begin{corollary} Suppose that Assumptions~\ref{assumption_x}--\ref{assumption_Lipschitz} are satisfied.
-The state evolution recursions for the Bayes-optimal LM-OAMP or equivalently for conventional Bayes-optimal OAMP converge to a FP that characterizes the Bayes-optimal performance if the FP is unique. \end{corollary} \begin{IEEEproof} Theorem~\ref{THEOREM_SE_BAYES} implies the convergence of the Bayes-optimal LM-OAMP to a FP.
-The Bayes-optimality of the unique FP is due to \cite{Ma17}. \end{IEEEproof}
+\begin{corollary}[Bayes-Optimal OAMP] Suppose that Assumptions~\ref{assumption_x}--\ref{assumption_Lipschitz} are satisfied.
+Then, the state evolution recursions~(\ref{SE_AB_Bayes}) and (\ref{SE_BA_Bayes}) for conventional Bayes-optimal OAMP converge to a FP.
+Furthermore, the FP characterizes the Bayes-optimal performance if it is unique. \end{corollary} \begin{IEEEproof} Since the Bayes-optimality of the unique FP is due to \cite{Ma17}, we only prove the convergence of the state evolution recursions for Bayes-optimal OAMP.